Last updated on .

 Chicago Sports Museum

 The Chicago Sports Museum is located on the seventh floor of Water Tower Place, attached to Harry Caray’s 7th Inning Stretch.
 It’s an interactive museum highlighting the rich history of sports in Chicago.
-Adult admission is US$10 (as of September 2023) and it’s open daily.
+Admission is US$10 for adults, US$8 for college students with a valid ID, US$6 for seniors over 65 and kids age 4-11, and free for kids under 4 (as of September 2024).
+It’s open daily.
 I haven’t had a chance to visit.

 Chicago Sports Museum